-- Introduction: Describes the purpose and scope of the Housing Element, relationship to other General Plan element, and public participation. - Housing Needs-Assessment: Describes the supply and demand for housing in Laguna Hills. - Constraints on Housing Production: Provides an analysis of constraints to the maintenance, improvement, or development of housing. - Fair-Housing Assessment: Analyzes the conditions that historically limited the range of housing choices or limited a person's access to housing and develops solutions to mitigate or remove such impediments for these persons. - Housing Resources: Provides an approach for meeting the RHNA throughout the planning period. - Housing Plan: A summary and evaluation of the previous Housing Element, which covered the 2013-2021 planning period (5th cycle).
+- Introduction: Describes the purpose and scope of the Housing Element, relationship to other General Plan element, and public participation.
+Identifies common themes expressed by stakeholders and residents through various outreach activities. - Housing Needs: Describes the supply and demand for housing in Laguna Hills. - Constraints on Housing Production: Provides an analysis of constraints to the maintenance, improvement, or development of housing. - Fair-Housing Assessment: Analyzes the conditions that historically limited the range of housing choices or limited a person's access to housing and develops solutions to mitigate or remove such impediments for these persons. - Housing Resources: Provides an approach for meeting the RHNA throughout the planning period.

-- Appendix A, Implementation Program: Updated programs from the 2013-2021 Housing Element based upon new state legislation. - Appendix B, Summary of Public Input: Identifies common themes expressed by stakeholders and residents through various outreach activities.
+- Housing Plan: A summary and evaluation of the previous Housing Element, which covered the 2013-2021 planning period (5th cycle). - Appendix A, Implementation Program: Updated programs from the 2013-2021 Housing Element based upon new state legislation and the housing needs that were identified during the drafting of this Housing Element. - Appendix B, Summary of Online Survey and Community Workshop: Provides details about the online survey and community workshop outreach activities.